lechmazur/ChessCounter/README.md

 Upper bound estimate of possible legal chess position (counts en passant, castling, sides to move, allows underpromotions): **8.5E+45**

+The highest estimate of "realistic" possible legal chess position (counts en passant, castling, sides to move) with at most 3 queens per side (6 total) and without underpromotions as calculated by the program: **6.4E+41**

+6 queens on the board has occurred a few times in real games, so going below this would be too limiting.

+If we were to create computer endgame tablebases, we could reduce the number of positions to be considered.
+For example, for positions with no pawns, there are horizontal, vertical, and diagonal symmetries.

+## Additional Stats

 Counting by the number of pieces on the board shows that there are most legal positions with 29 pieces.
 The number of possible positions with 22 or fewer pieces or with a complete set of 32 pieces is negligible compared to this.
 In computer chess, perfect-play endgame tablesbases were so far only created up to 7 pieces (Lomonosov, Syzygy).
 Creating endgame tablebases for 8 pieces might be possible on one of the top supercomputers but each additional piece means a couple of magnitudes more of storage and computing power is needed.

-In around 1.6% of legal positions, the side to move is mated.
+In around 1.6% of legal positions (1.4E+44), the side to move is mated.

-The highest estimate of "realistic" possible legal chess position (counts en passant, castling, sides to move) with at most 3 queens per side (6 total) and without underpromotions as calculated by the program: **6.4E+41**

-6 queens on the board has occurred a few times in real games, so going below this would be too limiting.

-If we were to create computer endgame tablebases, we could reduce the number of positions to be considered.
-For example, for positions with no pawns, there are horizontal, vertical, and diagonal symmetries.
+In around 4.3% of legal positions (3.7E+44), the side to move has a mate in 1.

 ## Notes